lebrunthibault/protocol0/p0_script/README.md

 > - A tool to bounce session to arrangement
 > - Tools to split and crop scenes
 > - Validator code that can detect different kind of set configuration "errors" (routings, volumes, unused devices etc.)
-> - Some code to synchronize my push2 to the script (specifically the session component)
 > - A few other tools that can be found in the action_groups folder

 <br><br>